Mike Leigh brings Turner's stormy seas to sunny Cannes

 "That's how he expresses himself a lot of the time because he's got this burning thing inside him," Spall said, proceeding to demonstrate the sound he makes in the movie and adding: "That's the art of the grunt."

-Cinematographer Dick Pope said he had tried to recapture Turner's own color palette by studying the painter's works in the Tate Britain museum and researching the colors he used.
+Cinematographer Dick Pope said he had tried to recapture Turner's own colour palette by studying the painter's works in the Tate Britain museum and researching the colours he used.

-"We tried to tell the story with the pictures with the colors that he used at that time," Pope said.
+"We tried to tell the story with the pictures with the colours that he used at that time," Pope said.

 (Additional reporting by Alexandria Sage; Writing by Michael Roddy; Editing by Mark Trevelyan)